Frequently Asked Questions and Answers

 When will the floor plan of the building be shared with the community?

-The design concept was shared with City Council on May 4, 2021 at the Parks and Human Services Committee of the Whole.
-This design concept will continue to be refined through the schematic design phase.
+The initial design concept was shared with City Council on May 4, 2021 at the Parks and Human Services Committee of the Whole.
+This design concept will continue to be refined through the design development phase.
 You can view the design concept here.
-The schematic design will be presented to City Council and shared with the community at the July 20, 2021 City Council meeting.

 What’s the status on a community partner adding on to the Redmond Senior & Community Center?